 Living and working in York

-York is described as big enough to feel cosmopolitan but small enough to feel homely.
+York has also been described as big enough to feel cosmopolitan but small enough to feel homely.
 With a population of 200,000 its “a friendly place you can settle into quickly, but which still feels fresh and exciting once you get to know it well.”

 With its Roman walls and historic treasures, the city of York is a living museum.
 Around seven million tourists flock there every year to enjoy its culture, history and unique shopping experience.

-York has encouraging employment rates with 73% of its population in work in 2015.
-Income and disposable income are good, with weekly incomes averaging around £500 and household annual available disposable income averaging nearly £16,000.
+York has also been recognised as attractive for its low crime rates, affordable living costs and relative high salaries.
+73% of its population are in employment, and income and disposable income are good with weekly incomes averaging around £500 and household annual available disposable income averaging nearly £16,000.

 Food bills are low in York at around £55 for the average household’s weekly grocery shop.
 Other favourable living costs include petrol prices and dual fuel bills.